vossavant/javascript/README.md

     return something;
   }
   ```
-- 1.3 Keep comments concise, generally to 7-10 words per line.
+- [1.3 Comment Length](#1.3) Keep comments concise, generally to 7-10 words per line.
 Also, avoid adding comments where the code is self explanatory.
 In general, however, it is better to err on the side of commenting too much than not enough.

   **Bad**
   ```javascript